 Content Assessment Weightings

-AS 1: Speaking is .
+AS 1: Speaking

-Speaking 2004 5461 1

-Question 1: Students give a presentation based on an AS 30% of AS level
+Speaking Question 1: Students give a 30% of AS level

+presentation based on an AS 30% Of A3 level

 level theme related to an aspect 12% of A level

-of a country or a community 12% Of A level
+of a country or a community

 where the Irish language is

 spoken.

 (3 minutes)

-1

 Question 2: Conversation

 (8 minutes)

-Total time: 11 minutes -
+Total time: 11 minutes

 AS 2: Section A - Listening

 Listening [A];

 Reading [B]; Students answer two sets of 40% of AS level

 and Use of Language questions based on two discrete

 [C] passages recorded on disk.
 16% of A level

-Recording 1: Students answer in
+- 4 Recording 1: Students answer in

 Irish.

-0

-Recording 2: Students answer in
+- Recording 2: Students answer in

 English.

+Eligiisii.

 (40 minutes)

 Section B - Reading

 Question 1: Students answer

 one set of questions in Irish

 based on one passage.

-,

 Question 2: Students translate a

 passage from Irish into English.

 (50 minutes)